cass-community/cass-community.github.io/_wg/README.md

 Input for this field should generally use the YAML syntax for a multi-line string, denoted by the pipe ("|") character on the line with the key.
 Each section should have a run-in header in italics, for example `*Purpose*`.

+*Relationship to other working groups* is not required by the by-laws, but can be used to capture specific relationships that some WGs might have (e.g., Impact Framework and Metrics).

+*Lifetime* will often be "Standing", but other durations may be appropriate in some cases

+*Expected membership* will often be "Open", which includes the possibility of people not affiliated with CASS member organizations joining.
+However some WGs may have other memberships, such as "One representative from each CASS member organization."

+*Reporting expectations* are likely to be things like Quarterly, Seminannual, Annual, as appropriate to the topic.
+The by-laws require annual review of working groups by the Steering Committee, so that would be the longest cycle.

 ## `charter_status` *(string)*

 The `charter_status` should be either "Provisional" or "Approved" and should also mention the date of that status.
 For example `Provisional, since 2024-09-17`.